steveblue/angular2-rollup/README.md

 To build the app for development, enable livereload, and start up the server:

-* `$ ngr build dev --watch --serve -jit`
+* `$ ngr build dev --watch --serve`

 `ngr` will build the application for development.

-Using `--jit` bootstraps Angular with JIT Compiler.
+Optionally, use `--jit` to bootstrap Angular with JIT Compiler.

 Once your work has been validated with the development build, you can also test the production build.

 It is recommended to bundle with Closure Compiler in ADVANCED_OPTIMIZATIONS mode.

-* `$ ngr build prod --closure --serve`
+* `$ ngr build prod`

 The production build also supports lazy loading with Closure Compiler.

-* `$ ngr build prod --closure --lazy --serve`
+* `$ ngr build prod --lazy`

-You can also bundle with Rollup and then optimize with ClosureCompiler, but only with SIMPLE_OPTIMIZATIONS
+You can also bundle with Rollup and then optimize with ClosureCompiler, but only with SIMPLE_OPTIMIZATIONS.
+This build does not support lazyloading.

-* `$ ngr build prod --serve`
+* `$ ngr build prod --rollup`

-### Production Builds

-While the development build uses Angular Just In Time (JIT) compilation in conjunction with `tsc`, the production build uses [ngc](https://github.com/angular/angular/tree/master/modules/%40angular/compiler-cli) to compile the Angular 2 application Ahead of Time (AOT).

-AOT is more secure than JIT and should always be used in a production environment.

-Here's how is works:

-1. The `@angular/compiler` package uses `ngc` to AOT compile the files in `/src` to `/ngfactory`,

-2. Closure Compiler optimizes any bundles and outputs ES5 for the browser.
+NOTE: If you scaffolded an app for electron use the `--electron` argument.

 ### Package Spec 4.0 Library Build